-Miter Saw Cutting Procedure
+WARNING!
+The tool will restart automatically if stalled.

-- Unlock the Head Lock-Down Pin. - Check that all adjustment knobs are tight (Table Lock Knob, Bevel Lock Knob, Fence Lock Knob). - Blow any sawdust or debris away from the Fence.
-Place the work material against the Fence. - Align the marked location of the cut on the work material with the Saw Blade.

-Note: To prevent your workpiece from being cut too short, align the edge of the blade with the measured mark, keeping the rest of the blade on the waste side of the cut.

-6. Hold the work material in place using the Clamp.
+- 2. Unlock the Head Lock-Down Pin. - Check that all adjustment knobs are tight (Miter Detent Lock Lever, Bevel Lock Lever, Fence Lock Knobs). - 4.
+Blow any sawdust or debris away from the Fence.
+Place the work material against the Fence. - 5.
+To use the Precision Blade Guide System to align the cut, turn the Blade Guide System Switch to ON.
+Pull the Saw Head down until the Saw Blade is close to the workpiece and the Blade's shadow appears on the work material, indicating where the Blade will cut.
+Align the marked location of the cut on the workpiece with the edge of the Saw Blade shadow. - 6.
+The Saw will also operate without using the Precision Blade Guide System if desired.
+In that case align the marked location of the cut on the work material with the saw blade.
+To prevent the workpiece from being cut too short, align the edge of the blade with the measured mark, keeping the rest of the blade on the waste side of the cut. - 7.
+Hold the work material in place using the Clamp or other clamping devices.
 Ensure that the work material is level and supported securely.
-Use saw horses or supports if necessary.
+Use saw horses or supports if necessary (not included).